Alden Darby: Hamilton Tiger-Cats

 Darby signed with the Hamilton Tiger-Cats as a free agent on February 10, 2022, after initially verbally agreeing to join the Ottawa Redblacks.
 He played in ten games where he recorded 23 tackles, one sack, and one interception.

-Winnipeg Blue Bombers (II)
+Winnipeg Blue Bombers (second stint)

 On October 4, 2022, the day before the trade deadline, Darby was traded to the Winnipeg Blue Bombers in exchange for Cedric Wilcots.
+He played in two regular season games where he recorded six defensive tackles.
+He also played in the West Final playoff and the 109th Grey Cup game, where he recorded three defensive tackles, but the Blue Bombers lost to the Toronto Argonauts.

+In 2023, Darby played in 11 regular season games, starting in six, where he recorded 20 defensive tackles and three special teams tackles.
+He sustained an injury mid-season as was placed on the six-game injured list on September 2, 2023, and did not play again that season.
+He became a free agent upon the expiry of his contract on February 13, 2024.

+On June 6, 2024, Darby announced his retirement via X (Twitter).